maciejmikosik/testory/doc/tutorial.md

 Mocks
 =====

-You can mock any non-final class or interface.
+Any non-final class or interface can be mocked.

         given(list = mock(List.class));

-You can stub a mock to return Object or throw Throwable.
+Mock can be stubbed to return Object or throw Throwable

         given(willReturn(object), list).get(1);
         given(willThrow(new IndexOutOfBoundsException()), list).get(2);

+or stubbed with custom logic.

+        given(new Will() {
+          public Object handle(Invocation invocation) throws Throwable {
+            // custom logic
+          }
+        }, mock).toString();

 Stubbing will be only effective for specified instance of mock, method and equal arguments.
 Mocks are nice, which means they do not throw exception for unstubbed methods.